|Nutrition Facts (per serving)|

 - 2 cups semisweet chocolate chips

-- In a large bowl, combine the peanut butter, peanuts, powdered sugar, dates, and butter and mix well; form into 1" balls.
+In a large bowl, combine the peanut butter, peanuts, powdered sugar, dates, and butter and mix well; form into 1 inch balls.
 Place on waxed paper lined cookie sheet and chill until firm.

-- Melt the semisweet chips and the chopped bittersweet chocolate together in a 2 cup glass measuring cup in microwave on medium power about 2 minutes, stirring once, until the chocolate is almost but not quite melted.
+Melt the semisweet chips and the chopped bittersweet chocolate together in a 2 cup glass measuring cup in microwave on medium power about 2 minutes, stirring once, until the chocolate is almost but not quite melted.
 Remove the chocolate mixture from the microwave oven and stir continuously until it is melted and smooth.
 This helps temper the chocolate by seeding it with crystals so the chocolate is fairly firm at room temperature.
 If you use medium power and stir once, the chocolate will not burn.
-Know how fast your microwave oven cooks before you start using it.